jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 , follow the instructions on screen.

-You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as indicated.
+You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as depicted in the program.

 Please execute the calibration for the left and right arm (trigger the job two times, 1st time for left, second time for right arm).